 - Modification of glycoproteins and hormone precursors received from the RER

-- O-linked glycosylation: attachment of O-oligosaccharides to serine or threonine
+- O-oligosaccharides to serine or threonine: attachment of

-- Modification of N-oligosaccharides on aspargine after N-linked glycosylation in the RER
+- Modification of N-oligosaccharides on aspargine after RER in the

 - Phosphorylation: Mannose residues on glycoproteins (e.g., lysosomal acid hydrolases) are phosphorylated to mannose-6-phosphate, allowing them to be trafficed to lysosomes.
-(Defects in this process lead to I-cell disease.)
+(Defects in this process lead to .)

 - Sorting of proteins according to their target sequence or attached oligosaccharides